ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

-A couple of things has changed here.
+A couple of things have changed here.
 In Vapor 2 you might have used `req.data`, `req.form` or `req.json`  for retrieving the body of a request, but in Vapor 3 this is now contained in a `ContentContainer` on the request.
 Next we can use `decode` to transform the body into the expected type using the `Decodable` protocol from Swift 4.
 Remember that our `Post` model is conforming to `Codable` in order for this to work.

 Since calling `save` won't give us a back a `Post`, we will "transform" the result of calling `save` into the post we just saved.
 Note that `transform` is a helper coming from Vapor which simply uses `map` under the hood.